-Whether you are working on a big property or a small apartment, below are some of the tools you should have as a professional home contractor:
+Whether you are working on a big property that requires industrial tools and equipment such as those from Ejawda or a small apartment, below are some of the tools you should have as a professional home contractor:

-Power tools give you a convenient and quick way to do your job.
+Power tools such as the Dewalt Brushless Twin Pack give you a convenient and quick way to do your job.
 When you’re starting out, having universal and common power tools will help you immensely.
 You’ll need power tools in many scenarios such as the following:

 - Power Drills – These are different from cordless drills since they have a cord.
 They require a constant power source and are more powerful than cordless drills.